-The simplest definition of headless ecommerce is that it is an ecommerce solution where the webshop frontend and the backend are decoupled, and the connection between the frontend and backend eCommerce service is an eCommerce API.
+The simplest definition of headless commerce is that it is an ecommerce solution where the webshop frontend and the backend are decoupled, and the connection between the frontend and backend eCommerce service is an eCommerce API.

 The front end, or the head, is what the users see and interact with your online store.
 And the backend is where the content, product information, orders, etc., are kept and managed.

 Content from the backend is delivered through APIs to however many heads you define.
-To tie into what I said in the introduction, the presentation layers are entirely independent of the backend layer meaning that one piece of content can be delivered to multiple frontend environments, automatically optimized using the parameters set by your team.
+To tie into what I said in the introduction, the presentation layers are entirely independent of the backend layer, meaning that one piece of content can be delivered to multiple frontend environments, automatically optimized using the parameters set by your team.

 Traditional commerce would be you visiting all five customers to try to sell your product.
 The first customer would most likely have a satisfactory user experience, but it would seriously deteriorate with the next customers.

-Now that you get the gist of the concept itself let’s talk about what headless commerce means in practice.
+Now that you get the gist of the concept itself, let’s talk about what headless commerce means in practice.

 Headless commerce means faster eCommerce websites with a great user experience, constantly optimized for the given platform from the end user’s perspective.

-From the web development team’s perspective, headless commerce means higher flexibility and freedom of design since changes in the frontend do not affect the backend in any way.
+From the web development team’s perspective, headless commerce means higher flexibility and freedom of design since changes in the front end do not affect the back end in any way.

 From the company’s perspective, headless commerce means higher efficiency for everyone involved, cost-effectiveness, an omnichannel sales presence, future-proofing the store, and staying competitive in the industry.

 The main difference between headless and traditional commerce is the principles or the architecture used to build them, monolithic vs. headless.
 So, before diving into the myriad benefits of headless commerce, let's shed light on this first.

 However, because these technologies are so robust, your customization options are limited, the loading times become very slow, and since any change you make in one is reflected in the other, you can break your eCommerce website easily.

 On the other hand, headless is lightweight, offers excellent customization options, and takes decupled commerce (a middle solution) a step further.
 The backend doesn’t limit the frontend design, and the relationship between them allows for a one-to-many structure in contrast to the traditional one-to-one model.
 All the customization requires actual technical knowledge, i.e., you will need a dedicated web development team.

 We focus on freedom when designing Crystallize: